holomodular/ServiceBricks/README.md

 # Getting Started

-To help you get started, we have created the following repository to store all of our examples (Coming soon!)
+To help you get started, we have created the following repository to store all of our examples: NOW AVAILABLE!

 [ServiceBricks Examples](https://github.com/holomodular/ServiceBricks-Examples)